 Void Linux Repositories

 By default, Void Linux only has free software.
-In other words, there’s a division between free software and non-free software.
+In other words, there is a division between free and non-free software.
 If you want to install non-free software on your Void Linux system, you need to install the following extra repository:

 sudo xbps-install -S void-repo-nonfree void-repo-multilib-nonfree

 To query the list of working repositories, add the